Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 A company that is evolving and expanding, new product lines can have impact on performance and nature of figures reported

 Growth also rarely happens linearly
+- Business investing in next stage of development might put pressure on margins until the investment is paid back

+Fixed costs and variable costs are not as distinguishable as one would like.